The House of the Rising Sun: Early commercial folk and blues releases

 In 1941, Woody Guthrie recorded a version.
-Keynote Records released one by Josh White in 1942, and Decca Records released one also in 1942 with music by White and the vocals performed by Libby Holman.
-Holman and White also collaborated on a 1950 release by Mercury Records.
-White is also credited with having written new words and music that have subsequently been popularized in the versions made by many other later artists.
-White learned the song from a "white hillbilly singer", who might have been Ashley, in North Carolina in 1923–1924.
+Keynote Records released one by Josh White in 1942, and Decca Records released one also in 1942 with guitar by White and the vocals performed by Libby Holman.
 Lead Belly recorded two versions of the song, in February 1944 and in October 1948, called "In New Orleans" and "The House of the Rising Sun", respectively; the latter was recorded in sessions that were later used on the album Lead Belly's Last Sessions (1953, Smithsonian Folkways).
+White and Lead Belly both seem to have learned the song from Alan Lomax.

 In 1957, Glenn Yarbrough recorded the song for Elektra Records.
 The song is also credited to Ronnie Gilbert on an album by the Weavers released in the late 1940s or early 1950s.
 Pete Seeger released a version on Folkways Records in 1958, which was re-released by Smithsonian Folkways in 2009.
 Andy Griffith recorded the song on his 1959 album Andy Griffith Shouts the Blues and Old Timey Songs.
 The same year, a version by Judy Collins is released on the compilation Folk Song Festival at Exodus.
 In 1960, Miriam Makeba recorded the song on her eponymous RCA album.

 Joan Baez recorded it in 1960 on her eponymous debut album; she frequently performed the song in concert throughout her career.
 Nina Simone recorded her first version for the live album Nina at the Village Gate in 1962.
 Simone later covered the song again on her 1967 studio album Nina Simone Sings the Blues.
 Tim Hardin sang it on This is Tim Hardin, recorded in 1964 but not released until 1967.
 The Chambers Brothers recorded a version on Feelin' the Blues, released on Vault Records (1970).